Informed Hybrid Zonotope-based Motion Planning Algorithm: Introduction

-\emph{(a)→(b) Space decomposition:} We represent the obstacle-free space with hybrid zonotopes—finite collections of convex leaves with discrete transitions, transforming the complex non-convex environment into a structured representation amenable to systematic exploration.
+\emph{(a)→(b) Space decomposition:} The obstacle-free space is represented with hybrid zonotopes—finite collections of convex leaves with discrete transitions.
+The hybrid zonotope representation and the associated free-space decomposition are based on prior work~\cite{Bird2023,koeln2024zonolab}.

-\emph{(b)→(c) Path identification:} We compute adjacency relationships between leaves and identify all possible connected paths.
-Our approach samples on $(n-1)$-dimensional shared faces rather than $n$-dimensional volumes and performs parallel computation across all potential paths simultaneously to obtain the optimal solutions.
-In Fig.~\ref{fig:overview}(c), three different colored paths represent possible routes, with the brown path identified as currently optimal.
+\emph{(b)→(c) Path identification (novel contribution):} We derive a linear feasibility system (Proposition~3.2) that characterizes leaf adjacency and shared-face intersections, guaranteeing collision-free transitions between convex regions.
+The algorithm samples on $(n-1)$-dimensional shared faces rather than $n$-dimensional volumes and performs parallel computation across all candidate paths simultaneously.
+In Fig.~\ref{fig:overview}(c), three paths of different colors represent possible routes, with the brown path identified as currently optimal.

-\emph{(c)→(d) Ellipsotope construction:} Using the current optimal path cost, we construct an ellipsotope reachable set that bounds all states potentially leading to improved solutions, as shown in Fig.~\ref{fig:overview}(d).
+\emph{(c)→(d) Ellipsotope construction (novel contribution):} Using the current optimal path cost, an ellipsotope reachable set is constructed to bound all states that could potentially yield improved solutions, as shown in Fig.~\ref{fig:overview}(d).
+We prove (Lemma~3.5) that this pruning step never discards the optimal path.